SriramprasathVS/AI-Powered-Language-Tutor-Bot/README.md

 ⚒️Features

-Easy-to-use interface
+•Easy-to-use interface
-Designed for language learning and practice Lightweight and runs directly in the browser
+•Designed for language learning and practice •Lightweight and runs directly in the browser

 ---

 🤝 Contributing

-Feel free to fork this repo and improve the project.
+•Feel free to fork this repo and improve the project.
-Pull requests are welcome!
+•Pull requests are welcome!

 ---